Low-cost dual-channel AIS receiver with USB and NMEA 0183 outputDesigned by Wegmatt LLC in United States of America

 The dAISy 2+ is professionally assembled in the USA.
 We offer a 12 month warranty on the product (excluding physical or water damage).
 Please contact us if dAISy prematurely fails or if you encounter any other technical issues.

 We ship with USPS First Class or Priority Mail.
 International delivery is very reliable, however tracking is only available for a few countries.
 Please contact us if you have special shipping requirements.

-We also offer international shipping with DHL for US$30 to US$120 depending on location.
+We also offer international shipping with DHL and UPS for US$30 to US$120 depending on location.
 Please contact us for a quote if interested.

 Note: For international shipping, VAT and other import or handling fees may be applied by your local customs.
 These are the responsibility of the recipient.
 We will always declare the purchase price excl. shipping.

 No country selected, please select your country to see shipping options.